© Copyright – 2009 – Athletics Illustrated

 Now that you are in the latter years of your track career, are you considering moving into coaching or perhaps sport administration?

 KS: I’ve considered both career avenues, but it is still somewhat difficult to gauge how realistic either one of those career avenues are given my wife’s current coaching situation.
-I’ve been an athlete rep with Athletics Canada for the past 8 years, which also gives me a seat on the Board of Directors, so I have been very fortunate to be able to see and experience some of the administrative side of sport.
+I’ve been an athlete rep with Athletics Canada for the past eight years, which also gives me a seat on the Board of Directors, so I have been very fortunate to be able to see and experience some of the administrative side of sport.
 That could be another possible avenue, but, to be honest I would much rather be directly involved in developing and mentoring athletes rather than being in an administrative role.
 Being an administrator can be a very thankless job and our administrators deserve a lot more respect than what they are given.

-CK: When you say that the administrators do not get the respect they deserve, how for example, is that manifested?
+CK: When you say that the administrators do not get the respect they deserve, how for example is that manifested?

 KS: I see it all the time with Athletics Canada.
 Being an athlete rep and board member I have two distinct and sometimes-conflicting roles.
 But what I see more is that Athletics Canada administrators in particular are berated in the media and other public forums to no end.
 However, in dealing with those said administrators I think they do very much with not a whole lot in terms of resources, both manpower and financial.
-While I don’t agree with every decision that is made, those administrators are looking for the same thing the rest of the Athletics public is: increased participation, improved results, and ultimately more resources going directly to athletes and coaches.
+While I don’t agree with every decision that is made, those administrators are looking for the same thing the rest of the athletics public is: increased participation, improved results, and ultimately more resources going directly to athletes and coaches.

 And it seems that those who shout the loudest just shout about how AC is ruining the sport, without really providing feasible options for solving some of the problems or understanding the reasoning behind the decision, or without stepping up themselves to fill positions for athlete rep or other important committees within the governance structure of Athletics Canada.

 KS: Yes, I am a volunteer coach here at Florida State University, and before that filled the same role at Illinois and Michigan.
-I also have a small group of four post collegiate athletes that I am coaching at the moment.
+I also have a small group of four post-collegiate athletes that I am coaching at the moment.
 So I do have a taste for coaching.
 The highs and lows are completely different.
 No matter how confident you are in how you prepare your athletes, at the end of the day, when they step to the line it is on them to compete and replicate what they have been producing in practice.
 It is difficult to stand on the sideline and know that you have no control over the way athletes are going to react once they get into the heat of the competition.

 CK: Interesting comment in the latter part of your answer.
 It is often said that great athletes do not always make great coaches partly because they cannot always relate to the athlete’s inability to create the same magic they did during their own heyday.